-Christmas traditions in Puerto Rico are lively and fun, yet intimately combined with spiritual practices and a reverence for the holiday season.
+Christmas traditions in Puerto Rico are lively and fun yet intimately combined with spiritual practices and a reverence for the holiday season.
 By understanding these customs, it is possible to embrace the Puerto Rican culture whether you want to add an international flair to your celebrations, become connected to your heritage, or simply learn more about a fascinating culture.

 About Puerto Rico

 Puerto Rico is a small island archipelago in the western Caribbean and is part of the Greater Antilles.
 As a commonwealth of the U.S., Puerto Rico is not independent, but it does have a unique and expressive culture that combines rich traditions from the U.S., Jamaica, and Cuba, as well as influences from French, Spanish, Italian, and South American immigrants.
-These multiple influences give Puerto Rico traditions a unique and colorful vibe, and create a joyous and charismatic holiday season.
+These multiple influences give Puerto Rican traditions a unique and colorful vibe and create a joyous and charismatic holiday season.

 Celebrating Christmas Traditions in Puerto Rico

-The holiday season in Puerto Rico begins as early as late November and continues until mid-January with a series of related celebrations and holidays.
+The holiday season in Puerto Rico begins as early as late November and continues until mid-January, with a series of related celebrations and holidays.
 Some of the most significant include:

-Music is an important part of many Christmas traditions in Puerto Rico.
+Music is an essential part of many Christmas traditions in Puerto Rico.
 Not only do many religious masses include sacred carols, but traveling groups of parrandas will visit family members and friends while playing lively Latin and salsa carols on bongo drums, guitars, and other instruments.
 At each home, revelers celebrate for a time with more music before moving on to the next destination, and the group of musicians will grow with each visit.

 Holy masses are a very spiritual part of many Puerto Rican Christmas celebrations.
-During the nine days up to Christmas Day, devout individuals will attend "Misa de Aguinaldo" daily to celebrate different holy carols and holiday messages.
+During the nine days up to Christmas Day, devout Catholic individuals will attend "Misa de Aguinaldo" daily to celebrate different holy carols and holiday messages.
 Misa de Aguinaldos masses contain traditional Puerto Rican musical instruments like cuatro guitars and a percussion instrument called a güiros.
 These special pre-Christmas masses are typically performed at dawn.